xpack-dev-tools/ninja-build-xpack/README-RELEASE.md

 The automation is provided by GitHub Actions and three self-hosted runners.

+Run the `generate-workflows` to re-generate the
+GitHub workflow files; commit and push if necessary.

 - on the macOS machine (`xbbm`) open ssh sessions to both Linux machines (`xbbi` and `xbba`):